-Figure 1.16.
-Toler Bridge (Riverine) Dissolved Oxygen (mg/L) measures over study period (2022)
+Figure 1.15.
+Toler Bridge (Riverine) Dissolved Oxygen (mg/L) measures over study period (2023)

-Dissolved oxygen here is often a reflection of SML release but can be elevated due to Pigg River input.
+Dissolved oxygen here is often a reflection of SML release but can be elevated due to Pigg River input if mixing occurs.
 Observations are highly dependent on water movement.
-Several generalizations from this data are possible.
-First, water is not stratified at this station.
-Depth and water movement prevent this from occurring.
-Secondly, oxygen concentration here decline throughout the season as the hypolimnion of SML that discharges into LVL declines.
-This pattern is apparent and in several instances approaches levels below 5 mg/L.
+Several generalizations from these data are possible.
+First, water does not stratify to a significant extent at this station because of constant movement.
+Certainly, water flowing from the Pigg River flowing over cooler hypolimnion release from SML dam does cause some stratification in this portion of the reservoir.
+Secondly, oxygen concentration here declines throughout the season as the hypolimnion of SML declines.
+This may cause oxygen concentrations to approach and decline below 5 mg/L.

-Dissolved oxygen at this station is a function of water release.
+Dissolved oxygen at this station is a function of water release from SML.
 When conductivity is elevated, dissolved oxygen is low.
-In the later months of the season, dissolved oxygen levels below 5 mg/L can be observed throughout the upper portion of the reservoir here suggesting tailwater release has far reaching impacts in LVL.
+In the later months of the season, dissolved oxygen levels often fall below 5 mg/L. Tailwater release (and at times Pigg River input) have a very strong impact on water quality at this station.

-Figure 1.17.
-Toler Bridge (Riverine) Temperature (°C) measures over study period (2022)
+Figure 1.16.
+Toler Bridge (Riverine) Temperature (°C) measures over study period (2023)